Three Little Chickpeas

 Thawed mashed berries on the bottom of the jar with overnight oats on top.

-Option 3: Use a blender to puree the frozen fruit with the milk.
+Option 3: Use a blender to puree the frozen fruit with milk.
 Then mix the liquid with the rest of the ingredients for the oatmeal.
 Like in my vegan strawberry overnight oats.
 When I puree the berries, I like to add ½ tablespoon of lemon juice to help preserve the color.
+Let the oats soak for 2 to 3 hours in the refrigerator in an airtight container.

 Blended berries and milk mixed with oats in a jar.

-There are all sorts of ways to add different flavors to oatmeal, but here are a few suggestions.
+There are a variety of ways to add different flavors to oatmeal, but here are a few suggestions.

 • 1 tablespoon of peanut butter, almond butter, hazelnut butter, cashew butter, or sunflower butter